-P RODUCT DESCRIPTION Fiberglass drywall joint mesh tape is woven by C-glass fiberglass yarn, and coated with alkali resistant coating and self-adhesive glue.
-It is a fiberglass mesh tape designed for use with joint compound to reinforce gypsum board joints, repair drywall, etc. The fiberglass mesh tape has good performance with good softness, high stickness, and easy application.
+Fiberglass mesh tape is woven by C-glass fiberglass yarn and coated with alkali-resistant coating and self-adhesive glue.
+The fiberglass mesh tape is designed for use with joint compounds to reinforce gypsum board joints, repair drywall, etc. The fiberglass mesh tape has good performance with good softness, high stickness, and easy application.

-Save considerable time and eliminate one step of mudding when combining the self-adhesive mesh tape with a setting compound.
-The mesh tape's open weave construction will allow moisture to evaporate evenly and much more quickly without the worry of bubbles and blistering when compared to paper tapes.
+Fiberglass mesh tape can save considerable time and eliminate one step of mudding when combining the self-adhesive mesh tape with a setting compound.
+The fiberglass mesh tape's open weave construction will allow moisture to evaporate evenly and much more quickly without the worry of bubbles and blistering when compared to paper tapes.

 Good performance of alkaline-resistance